Local

 Also on the scene is KSP’s new tactical vehicle, Rook.
 Rook is a specialized, versatile armored vehicle that can assist with hostage situations, barricaded subjects, riot response and natural disaster scenarios.

-Officers have Darby Creek Road blocked off at Man o’ War Boulevard.
+Officers blocked off Darby Creek Road at Man o’ War Boulevard during the incident, but the area has since reopened.

 This story was originally published May 28, 2026 at 2:34 PM.